clementwong/clementwong.github.io/_pages/about.md

 {% include base_path %}

-I am a PhD Candidate at University of Michigan.
-My current research is on degradation diagnostics and fault detection of lithium-ion battery systems connected to the grid.
-My research interest lies in the intersection of batteries, data science, and and machine learning, where I am working improving the operations and safety of batteries.
+I am a PhD Candidate at the University of Michigan.
+My current research focuses on degradation diagnostics and fault detection in lithium-ion battery systems connected to the grid.
+My research interests lie at the intersection of batteries, machine learning, and data science, where I aim to improve the development, operations, and safety of batteries.

 More information about me and my work will be posted soon!